dev-hayan/blog-app/README.md

 ## Admin Section

-The app incorporates RailsAdmin to create a comprehensive admin section:

 - Admins have the ability to manage users, posts, comments, likes, reports, and suggestions through an intuitive interface.

 ---